The ICO exists to empower you through information.

 At the end of the training, ask for feedback about what worked and what didn’t.
 You can use this to make improvements for the future.

-Does the responsible person know when staff should receive their training? - Yes
+Does the responsible person know when staff should receive their training? - Partially

-They should also plan extra support for anyone who needs it, as well as refresher training for everyone.
-They should provide refresher training at regular intervals.
-Ideally they should provide it annually, but it shouldn’t exceed two years.
+You should provide refresher training to all workers at regular intervals.
+Ideally you should provide it annually, but it shouldn’t exceed two years.

-Does the responsible person maintain a training log? - Yes
+Does the responsible person maintain a training log? - No

 Do you regularly review the training? - No